fajao/fajao.github.io/_posts/2022-06-07-SOC_automation_project_part_2.md

 1. Select `Edit virtual machine settings`.

+2. Under the `CD/DVD (SATA)` option, change the connection to the Windows `.iso` file we downloaded earlier.

-2. I changed the memory alocated to 4GB and 1 processor, but you can leave it as it is.
+> I changed the memory alocated to 4GB and 1 processor, but you can leave it as it is.

-3. Under the `CD/DVD (SATA)` option, change the connection to the Windows `.iso` file we downloaded earlier.
+{: .prompt-info }

 ![Creating new VM_9](/assets/img/soc_project/part2/009.png)